COLLECTING AND PROCESSING SAMPLES

 Our YouTube channel offers how-to videos for handling and operating eDNA sampling equipment.

-Environmental parameters are also important for interpreting the collected eDNA data.
+Sample metadata and environmental parameters are also important for interpreting the collected eDNA data.
 The instructions let you know (through a colour code) which data is “crucial”, “important”, and “nice to have”.

 These are instructions for designing OpenArray chips, based on Thermo Fisher protocols and using Primer Express software.